codewithjohnson/build-your-own-tour-guide/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE). <!-- Add a LICENSE file if you want -->
+This project is open-source and available under the [MIT License](LICENSE).